-Thinking of visiting Glasgow for a day and not sure how to plan your time and what to see?
+Thinking of visiting Glasgow in Scotland for a day and not sure how to plan your time and what to see?
 Our writer Christine, a UK local, recently spent some time in the city with her family.
 In this article, she shares her favorite places to see and top tips for things to do in Glasgow in one day.
 Find out!

 Glasgow is a bustling, vibrant city in Scotland.
 Modern shopping outlets rub shoulders with historic Glaswegian architecture and there is a myriad of attractions and activities for the whole family to enjoy!
 Its people are friendly and rightly proud of their home, often more than willing to stop awhile and chat about its history.

 In this article, we listed the main Glasgow attractions that we really feel you shouldn’t miss on your first visit.
 In addition, we included a couple of other options to consider, depending on your interests.